Commission On Handbook

 When We Meet

-The Commission on Handbook meets at least four times a year, and more often as necessary to carry out its responsibilities.
-The commission's first meeting of the triennium was held in St. Louis on October 11-13, 2013.
+The Commission on Handbook meets at least four times a year, and it meets more often as necessary to carry out its responsibilities.
+The commission will next meet Nov.
+19-20, 2014, in Garden Grove, Calif.
+This meeting will include a joint session with the Commission on Constitutional Matters and the Council of Presidents.

 The Commission on Handbook consults with the Commission on Constitutional Matters in its revision of the Handbook of the Synod following each national convention to bring it into harmony with convention actions.
 The commission also maintains a complete file of former editions of the Handbook of the Synod so that comparison can be made between current provisions and those preceding.